Decodetalkers/csharpls-extended-lsp.nvim/README.md

 # csharpls-extended-lsp.nvim

-Extended `textDocument/definition` handler that handles assembly/decompilation
+Extended `textDocument/definition` and `textDocument/typeDefinition` handler that handles assembly/decompilation
 loading for `$metadata$` documents.

 ## How it works